Jmodhiambo/AirBnB_clone_v2/README.md

 <br>
 This project is now updated to include Database Storage besides the initial file storage.

-Instances can also be created with parameters.
+Instances can also be created with parameters. <br>
 Usage: create <Class name> <param 1> <param 2> <param 3>...